¡Hablamos Español!

 Utah Motorcycle Laws and How They Apply in Provo

 Motorcycle riders in Provo must follow Utah’s traffic regulations—some of which are specific to motorcycles.
 Comprehending these laws not only helps riders stay safe but can also be pivotal in legal disputes if an accident occurs.
+A Provo Motorcycle Accident Lawyer can provide valuable legal guidance and help protect your rights if you’ve been injured in a crash.

 • Helmet Requirements: Utah law does not require helmets for riders aged 21 and over.
 However, riders under 21 must wear a helmet.
 Despite the lack of a universal requirement, wearing a helmet can significantly reduce head injuries and may also affect how insurance companies and courts view faults or damages.